► New Revolution A-One reviewed

 One of the closest things I’ve driven to the Revolution previously is the Radical SR1 in 2016 and the A-One feels more grown-up, in more ways than one.
 Apart from being wider, longer and faster, you also feel the extra weight of a V6 behind you in place of the Radical’s motorcycle-sourced engine.
 You have to be faster to react to oversteer to keep on top of matters than you do in the lighter Radical, but conversely there’s so much grip and traction that oversteer is much less of a factor.

-Traction control will be an option, designed for track day customers to lean on as they get up to speed.
+Traction control may be an option in the future for track day customers to lean on as they get up to speed.

 The V6 sounds as muscular as it looks.
 I usually forego earplugs in track cars (perhaps foolishly) but you need them in this one; the induction noise is extreme and rings in your ears for some time afterwards if you don’t plug them beforehand.

 The pneumatic gearbox is a marvel, downshifts slotting in as quickly as you demand them, and never unbalancing the car; useful in the wet.
 There’s good feedback from the shift paddles too, with a tactile click to confirm every gear – something many road cars could learn from.

 It feels very much like I’d imagine an open-top LMP racer would feel, and visibility is far greater than it would be in a closed-cockpit LMP3 car.
 Despite the absence of a windscreen there’s virtually no buffeting at high speed, the little carbon bumps that form aero shrouds ahead of the cockpit doing their job nicely.

 What’s it like to race the Revolution?